SwedbankPay/developer.swedbankpay.com/payments/credit-card/seamless-view.md

                       header="Site under development"
                       body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

-## Introduction

-{% include alert.html type="error"
+{% include alert.html type="warning"
                       icon="error"
                       header="PCI-DSS Complicance"
                       body="The direct integration option requires you to collect the card data on your website, which means it must be [PCI-DSS Compliant][PCI-link]." %}

->The seamless view payment scenario **is used by customers that are compliant with PCI-DSS regulations**, and is a way to implement card payments without using PayEx Hosted payment pages.
+{% include jumbotron.html body="The Direct Payment scenario **is used by customers that are compliant with PCI-DSS regulations**, and is a way to implement card payments without using PayEx Hosted payment pages.  " %}

 * The payer places an order and you make a `POST` request towards PayEx with gathered `Purchase` information.
 The action taken next is the `direct-authorization` operation that is returned in the first request.
 * You `POST` the payer's card data to the URL in the [`direct-authorization` operation](#options-before-posting-a-payment-1).